List of President of the Senate of the Philippines elections: February 1949

-In February 22, 1949, Senate president Avelino and nine of his supporters walked out of session.
-After they left, the remaining twelve senators ousted Avelino and elected Mariano Jesús Cuenco as Senate president.
+On February 21, 1949, José Avelino was ousted from the Senate presidency after Avelino and nine of his supporters walked out of session.
+Consequently, an intra-term election for a new Senate president was held on the same day, during the 1st Congress.
+Mariano Jesús Cuenco was elected president of the Senate.
 Avelino branded the subsequent session, his ouster and Cuenco's election as illegal, while President Elpidio Quirino recognized Cuenco as the new Senate president.